Expert Guidance for Selling your property in Cascais

 • Sold price ≠ asking price: use both, but base decisions on verified transaction context.

-• Luxury sales require a different playbook: privacy, buyer proof-of-funds, and international positioning matter.
+• Luxury sales require a different playbook: privacy, buyer proof-of-funds, and international positioning matter, and the luxury price band can sit 85–125% above the standard segment.

 • Prepare before you list: targeted staging + "fix the obvious" often beats big renovations.

-• Docs can make or break the deal: organise energy certificate and registry/tax records early.
+• Docs can make or break the deal: organise the energy certificate, registry and tax records early, and audit for area or licensing mismatches before marketing.

-• Non-resident taxation changed: today, many non-residents are taxed similarly to residents, with progressive rates driven by global income for rate-setting.
+• Non-resident taxation changed in 2023: many non-residents are now taxed similarly to residents, with progressive rates influenced by worldwide income for rate-setting — the old flat 28% rule is no longer the standard treatment.

-• Remote selling is possible: with the right power of attorney and coordination, you can sell without travelling
+• Remote selling is possible: with the right Power of Attorney and coordination, you can sell without travelling to Portugal.

 What makes selling in Cascais and Lisbon different from the rest of Portugal?